 - The race number and temporary timing chip are linked to your name and finishing time – Allowing another person to compete with your number will result in disqualification of the other person and your exclusion from next year’s event.

 - MARATHON & 10km PEACE Run participants shall use the temporary timing chip provided at registration attached to your race number.
 Failure to wear the temporary timing chip will result in the participant’s name being omitted from the results.
 NO CHIP, NO TIME, NO RESULT, NO QUALIFICATION FOR OTHER RACES.

 - Should a third party pick up your race numbers at the EXPO, a letter of authorization must be supplied with your details and theirs.

-- No upgrades, downgrades or substitutions will be done after the closing date of the 26th August 2019.
+- No upgrades, downgrades or substitutions will be done.
 No refunds will be processed.

 - All entry fees are non-refundable and non-transferable under all circumstances, including, but not limited to, cancellation of the event or of the athlete’s participation, or change in the date, nature, or format of the event.
 The event may be cancelled or changed due to severe weather or any other factors that may be deemed to threaten the safety of athletes, staff, or volunteers.

 - The Sanlam Cape Town Marathon and 10km PEACE Run are seeded races.
 If a seeding time is not provided on entry, seeding will be into the back of the race.

 - Do not litter.
 Dispose of sachets and cups responsibly by using the boxes provided or carrying them to the Finish.
 Report offenders to the referees. #RunGreen #RunClean.